Statistical Guarantees for Local Spectral Clustering on Random Neighborhood Graphs: Experimental Details

 The gray dots in $(a)$ (as in the left-hand column of Figure \ref{fig:moons} in the main text) represent observations in low-density regions.
-While the \pprspace sweep cut $(b)$ has relatively high symmetric set difference with the chosen density cut, it still recovers $C[\Xbf]$ in the sense of Definition \ref{def: consistent_density_cluster_estimation}.
+While the PPR sweep cut $(b)$ has relatively high symmetric set difference with the chosen density cut, it still recovers separates $C_{\lambda}[X]$ and $\mc{C}_{\lambda}'[X]$, in the sense of Definition \ref{def:density_cluster_consistency}.